 - National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) Award Recipient, 2019

-- Hiking, running, cooking, gardening, the occasional Netflix binge
+- Hiking, running, biking, cooking, the occasional Netflix binge